Second man accuses Monsignor Craig Harrison of sexual misconduct

 A second man has accused Monsignor Craig Harrison of sexual misconduct.

-The diocese requested the man contact Merced Police to report the incident, she said, and diocese officials plan to follow up with him in the coming days.
+Dominguez said the diocese requested the man report the incident right away to police in Merced and diocese officials plan to follow up with him in the coming days.

-ABC23 in Bakersfield has reported on its website that Merced Police Department said a man told authorities Friday that Harrison inappropriately touched him when he was a boy in 1988.
+KERO-TV 23 in Bakersfield reported that the Merced Police Department said a man told authorities Friday that Harrison inappropriately touched him when he was a boy in 1988.

-Merced Police Department told ABC23 it is conducting an investigation for misdemeanor sexual battery.
+Merced Police Department told KERO it is conducting an investigation for misdemeanor sexual battery.

-On Thursday, the diocese placed Harrison on paid leave for an allegation it received on April 12 from a man who said he was abused by Harrison as a minor at a church in Firebaugh.
+The Fresno diocese placed the popular local priest on paid leave April 25 after receiving an allegation on April 12 from a man who said he was abused by Harrison as a minor at a church in Firebaugh.
+The news shocked the local community where Harrison is immensely popular and revered by parishioners and many others throughout the community.

+Kyle Humphrey, a local attorney and parishioner at St. Francis of Assisi Catholic Church who is representing Harrison, responded to the second accusation saying:

+"I am not surprised ...
+It is predictable in high-profile clergy abuse allegation that people view the Catholic Church as an entity with deep pockets and these individuals see potential financial gain."

 (0) comments